-185. As a result, a total of 80% of Black Chicagoans live under ShotSpotter's footprint, as do 65% of Latinx Chicagoans, according to census data.
+177. As a result, a total of 80% of Black Chicagoans live under ShotSpotter's footprint, as do 65% of Latinx Chicagoans, according to census data.
 Only 30% of White Chicagoans live in a ShotSpotter area.

-- 186. This disparity and deployment pattern is not explained by reference to historical gun crimes. - 187.
-The City has chosen to activate ShotSpotter in Black and Brown neighborhoods that have far lower historical gun crime rates than other parts of the City that do not have ShotSpotter. - 188.
+- 178. This disparity and deployment pattern is not explained by reference to historical gun crimes. - 179.
+The City has chosen to activate ShotSpotter in Black and Brown neighborhoods that have far lower historical gun crime rates than other parts of the City that do not have ShotSpotter. - 180.
 For example, according to city data, the areas covered by ShotSpotter include 28 police beats that experienced fewer than 100 shootings involving a victim (both homicides and non-fatal shootings) over 12 years between January 2010 and March 2022.
-Yet there are 18 police beats not under ShotSpotter's footprint that have experienced more than 100 such shootings over the same period. - 189.
-The City has also chosen to activate ShotSpotter in Black and Latinx neighborhoods that have notably low historical rates of shootings. - 190.
+Yet there are 18 police beats not under ShotSpotter's footprint that have experienced more than 100 such shootings over the same period. - 181.
+The City has also chosen to activate ShotSpotter in Black and Latinx neighborhoods that have notably low historical rates of shootings. - 182.
 There are 13 police beats within the ShotSpotter area that have experienced fewer than 60 shootings involving a victim over 12 years between January 2010 and March 2022-less than 5 per year.
-The rate of shootings in those ShotSpotter-covered areas is less than half of the median number of shootings in police beats city-wide, which stands at 121.5 over that same period. - 191.
+The rate of shootings in those ShotSpotter-covered areas is less than half of the median number of shootings in police beats city-wide, which stands at 121.5 over that same period. - 183.
 For example, in police beat 834, which includes much of the Ashburn neighborhood, a middle-class, predominantly Black and Latinx area on the Southwest Side, there were only 31 shootings involving a victim between January 2018 and March 2022, well below the City-wide median.
 Yet there were 1,016 ShotSpotter alerts in that area over the same period, far above the median number of ShotSpotter alerts in ShotSpotter-covered police beats on the South and West sides.

-- 192. By contrast, police beat 1821, which encompasses much of Old Town on the Near North Side, an affluent and predominantly White neighborhood, had 39 shootings over the same period-more than beat 834-yet it had no ShotSpotter alerts because the City has not activated sensors there. - 193.
+- 184. By contrast, police beat 1821, which encompasses much of Old Town on the Near North Side, an affluent and predominantly White neighborhood, had 39 shootings over the same period-more than beat 834-yet it had no ShotSpotter alerts because the City has not activated sensors there. - 185.
 The only police district where Defendants have not chosen to deploy ShotSpotter on the South and West sides is the 22nd district-which encompasses significant White-majority neighborhoods.
 The western part of that district includes the predominantly White neighborhoods of Mount Greenwood and Beverly, traditionally home to many Chicago firefighters and police officers.
-The City decided not to extend ShotSpotter to cover this district, despite the fact that much of the district has reported gun crime rates as high or higher than many others that are within ShotSpotter's footprint. - 194.
-The South and West Side neighborhoods where ShotSpotter is deployed also tend to have higher concentrations of loud noises and sources of loud noises, like highways, that can trigger false ShotSpotter alerts. - 195.
+The City decided not to extend ShotSpotter to cover this district, despite the fact that much of the district has reported gun crime rates as high or higher than many others that are within ShotSpotter's footprint. - 186.
 Civilians and residents on the South and West sides of Chicago are subjected to large numbers of ShotSpotter deployments-with all of the risks and consequences they bring-not because historical gun crime rates somehow explain ShotSpotter's presence, but because the City has chosen to indiscriminately blanket active ShotSpotter sensors over massive swathes of the city where most Black and Latinx residents live.